-Camp David is offering an internship opportunity to young adults ages 17 – 22 who want to develop as leaders and make an impact.
+Hope of the Ozarks is offering an internship opportunity to young adults ages 17 – 22 who want to develop as leaders and make an impact.
 This 12 month program is a purposeful and intentional time for interns to serve, gain work experience, identify their strengths and passions, and to become better equipped to face challenges and overcome them.

 Impact Program Intent: